MarineCrou/MeteoApp/ReadMe.md

 **A responsive weather browser app with a humorous twist!**
 The Rude Weather App provides real-time weather information alongside a cheeky, funny (but non-swearing) comment that matches the mood of the weather.
+<br>A fun two days project to play around with my Javascript and DOM knowledge.

 ---